wy-chan/devchallenges_Portfolio/README.md

 ### Built With

 - HTML
-- CSS, flexbox
+- CSS

 ## Features

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/OEKdUZ6xs0h99C38XVht) was to build an application to complete the following user stories:
+The [challenge](https://devchallenges.io/challenges/5ZnOYsSXM24JWnCsNFlt) was to build an application to complete the following user stories:

+- [x] User story: I can see personal details
+- [x] User story: I can see skills
-- [x] User story: I can see a recipe with ingredients and instructions
+- [x] User story: I can see projects
-- [x] User story: I can select a checkbox if I have the ingredients
+- [x] User story: I can filter projects by tag
-- [x] User story: I can see the number of servings, baking times
+- [x] User story: I can see hobbies or certificates
+- [x] User story (optional): I can see experiences
+- [x] User story (optional): I can see blogs
+- [x] User story (optional): I can see projects on different pages

 ## Acknowledgements